Connections-Business-Directory/Connections/README.txt

 **Utility**

 * [Toolbar](https://wordpress.org/plugins/connections-toolbar/) :: Provides quick links to the admin pages from the admin bar.
-* [Login](https://wordpress.org/plugins/connections-business-directory-login/) :: Provides a simple to use login shortcode and widget.
+* [Login](https://wordpress.org/plugins/connections-business-directory-login/) :: Provides a simple-to-use login shortcode and widget.
 * [Anniversary and Birthday Emails](https://wordpress.org/plugins/connections-business-directory-anniversary-and-birthday-emails) :: Add the ability to automatically send a customizable email to entries on their anniversary or birthday.

 **Custom Fields**